Indicator Report - Asthma Hospitalizations

 Data NotesThe ICD-9 code used to define asthma is 493.
 The rates were age-adjusted to the U.S. 2000 standard population.

-Due to Utah Small Area boundary changes in 2009, some of the Small Area rates presented include only select years of data.
+Due to Utah Small Area boundary changes in 2009 and 2012, some of the Small Area rates presented include only select years of data.
+See chart for details.

 Data SourcesUtah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health.
-The population estimates were produced by staff in the Utah Department of Health Center for Health Data.
-Linear interpolation of U.S. Census Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups.
+Population estimates produced by staff in the UDOH Center for Health Data and Informatics.
+Linear interpolation of U.S. Census Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups, IBIS Version 2013.

 DefinitionRate: Number of hospitalizations due to asthma (ICD-9 code 493) per 10,000 population.